Department of Educational Foundations

 Library Science Minor

-The library science minor can be taken by students in a wide range of majors who are interested in becoming public librarians in small libraries, who want a background in resources and research, or who plan to earn a master's degree in library science.
-Library science minors may take the library media courses at any time during their college careers.
-There are 24 credits in the minor including the practicum.
+The library science minor can be taken by students in a wide range of majors who are interested in becoming public librarians, who want a background in resources and research, or who plan to earn a master's degree in library science.
+Library science minors may take the library science courses at any time during their college careers.
+There are 24 credits in the minor including fieldwork.

 Developmental Education Program